seanzhangkx8/ConvoKit/readme.txt

 Last updated: September 8, 2017
 Version: 1.0

+Acknowledgement: Ishaan Jhaveri helped prepare the data release

 The dataset is further described in our paper:
   Asking too much?
-The rhetorical role of questions in political discourse Justine Zhang, Arthur Spirling, Cristian Danescu-Niculescu-Mizil
+The rhetorical role of questions in political discourse Justine Zhang, Arthur Spirling, Cristian Danescu-Niculescu-Mizil Proceedings of EMNLP.
+2017

+Code for processing the dataset available at: convokit.infosci.cornell.edu

 Files
 -----